Hillaal/Practicing-C-/Question-04/README.md

-### Write a program for converting temperature from degrees Celsius to degrees Fahrenheit
+### Write a program that reads the radius of a circle and calculates the area and circumference then prints the results.